 The slow pace of housing construction for ownership units aggravates this affordability issue.
-Both in the District and nationwide, the rate of homebuilding for purchase has lagged since the 2008 recession, putting pressure on the existing housing stock and driving up housing costs.
+Both in the District and nationwide, the rate of homebuilding for purchase has lagged since the Great Recession, putting pressure on the existing housing stock and driving up housing costs.
 In the District, over the last 20 years, about 19,900 units have been constructed for homeownership, with about 1,200 units under construction and 4,000 in the pipeline as of 2020.
 This is substantially less than the 71,600 multifamily apartment units constructed between 2001 and 2020 and the 38,000 rental units in the pipeline.

-While the District has doubled its housing permitting for ownership units since the start of the 2008 recession, the issuance of new building permits has lagged behind pre-recession levels (2003-07) by over 30 percent.
-An Urban Institute Analysis found that condominiums or multifamily construction built for sale accounted for only 5.4 percent of all multifamily
+While the District has doubled its housing permitting for ownership units since the start of the Great Recession, the issuance of new building permits has lagged behind pre-recession levels (2003-07) by over 30 percent.
+An Urban Institute Analysis found that condominiums or multifamily construction built for

+Figure 4

-Figure 4: Percent of Single Family and Condo Sales in DC 2016-2020 Affordable to the Average First-Time White Homebuyer starts and only 2.7 percent of all single-family and multifamily home construction for the first three quarters of 2021.
+Pct. of SF/Condo Sales 2016-20 Affordable to First-time Buyer at Avg.
+Household Income - White sale accounted for only 5.4 percent of all multifamily starts and only 2.7 percent of all single-family and multifamily home construction for the first three quarters of 2021.